pkgjs/support/doc/command-line-usage.md

 ```

 This is the case because, by default, the support tool will not read/display files outside of the
-packge itself in order to avoid potential security issues.
+package itself in order to avoid potential security issues.
 In order to allow the tool to validate
 support info in these cases you can use the `--base-path` option to specify the top
-most root from which packge support files can be read:
+most root from which package support files can be read:

 ```shell
 npx @pkgjs/support --base-path=${cwd}/../.. validate